kitakar5525/chromeos-kernel-linux-surface/README.md

-## How to install the module and vmlinuz
+## How to install?

+If you want to install my prebuilt kernel release, take a look at each release page (https://github.com/kitakar5525/chromeos-kernel-linux-surface/releases); installation varies from release to release.

+Below is the general instructions:

+### (chromiumos)
-copy the module into `ROOT-A/lib/modules` and copy the vmlinuz to `EFI-SYSTEM/syslinux/vmlinuz.A`
+copy module dir into `ROOT-A/lib/modules` and copy vmlinuz to `EFI-SYSTEM/syslinux/vmlinuz.A`

+### (brunch)
+copy module dir into `ROOT-C/lib/modules` and copy vmlinuz to `ROOT-C/kernel`